'If, as they say, God spanked the town

 The biographer also devoted considerable time to Anson’s religious beliefs, stating: “Contact with the world, and especially the world of California, in Mr. Hotalings case, as in that of many others, has lead to extreme latitudinarianism....”
 That term, meaning no taste for organized religion, was not going to endear this whiskey man to local clergy.
 The writer had more to say about Hotaling’s theology: “He believes that religion is a life,not a creed; that only a soul at liberty can be a liberal soul; that stiff zeal an uncompassionate rigor do not constitute genuine piety; that the religion most needed is that which takes hold on the daily life about us, and promotes just dealing between man and man.”
 All the more for folks later to wonder why the churches burned and Hotaling’s whiskey was spared.

 Unfortunately Anson Hotaling was not around to witness this excitement.
-He died in 1899, much mourned by his widow, Lorena, and four sons.
+He died in 1899, much mourned by his widow, Lavinia, and four sons.
 Hotaling had been bringing his boys into the firm as they matured.
-As a result Anson Junior, now 34, was able to take over the business and appears to have run it with the same skill as his father.
-It continued to prosper at its Jackson Street address until shut down by National Prohibition in 1919.
+Son Richard Hotaling, assisted by his brother Fred, was able to take over the business and appears to have run it with the same skill as his father.
+The business continued to prosper at its Jackson Street address until shut down by National Prohibition in 1919.
 Subsequently a bronze tablet with Field’s verse on it was attached to the Hotaling warehouse where it can still be found.
 In addition, nearby Jones Alley was later renamed Hotaling Way.
 Anson, the “latitudinarian” on whom Heaven smiled, may be gone but not forgotten in San Francisco.